hoelzer/nf-minimap2/README.md

 }
 ```

 When you start the workflow now, `Nextflow` will check for an available `Conda` environment and if it does not exist, create it for you.
-It just need to be created once.
+It just needs to be created once.

 #### Run the process in a separate module